pietervdheijden/sudoku/README.md

 Currently, the Sudoku app can solve any Sudoku using various techniques.
 However, it does not yet support the "hint" feature mentioned before.

 ## Quick start
+Run Docker Compose:

 ```bash
 $ docker-compose up
 ```

+The Sudoku app is now available on http://127.0.0.1:5000.

 ## Environments